 - Request several testimonies, with the option to call any one of the previous customers, if necessary.

-- Discuss your need with any friends that may have purchased a stairlift, asking for their advice and opinion.
+- Discuss your needs with any friends that may have purchased a stairlift, they may be able to give you advice and perhaps even a recommendation.

-- List any concerns or issues that worry you, for the engineer to address during his visit.
+- List any concerns or issues that worry you and any questions you have, the engineer should be able to address these during his visit.
+See frequently asked questions.

-- If necessary, invite a friend to be with you during the engineer’s visit, to provide support and confirmation of your choice.
+- If necessary, invite a friend or family member to be with you during the engineer’s visit, to provide support and confirmation of your choice.

 During the Home Visit

-- Let the visiting engineer know of your preferences.
+- Let the visiting engineer know of your needs and requirements.

 - Explain any concerns that you may have to him.
 An experienced engineer will listen carefully and point to a solution.

-- Listen carefully to the engineer’s recommendations, which should guide you through the selection process smoothly and help with identifying the best solution for your need.
+- Listen carefully to the engineer’s recommendations, which should guide you through the selection process smoothly and help with identifying the best solution for you however don’t feel hurried into making a decision there and then.

-- Ensure that a written quotation is provided during the survey for your choice of stairlift that also includes the warranty details.
+- Ensure that a written quotation is provided during the survey for your choice of stairlift and that it also includes the warranty details.

-- Ensure that the quotation includes all items and work, required for completion.
+- Ask if the quotation includes all items and work required for completion.
 Be wary of ‘additions’ later such as ‘additional wiring’ etc.

-- Be wary of companies that try ‘hard sell’ tactics, or try to pressurise you or ‘call back’ to obtain a decision.
+- Be wary of companies that try hard sell or call back tactics and try to pressurise you into making a decision.

-- Be wary of ‘cold calling’ where they may sell you a particular make of stairlift, unsuitable for your needs.
+- Be cautious of companies who only sell a particular make of stairlift, this may inevitably be unsuitable for your needs.

 - If making a telephone enquiry, protect your number by typing in ‘141’ before dialling the number which will ensure they cannot call you back.

-- Use our stairlift configuration chart below to help you choose the right stairlift or for further help and advice call 0800 542 6045, or one of our local services centres.
+- Use our stairlift configuration chart below to help you choose the right stairlift or for further help and advice call 0800 542 6045 (free from landlines), or one of our local services centres.